 How can a bank or credit union devise new products and services that will attract new customers and retain the ones they already have?
 Invite them to be an ongoing part of the creative process, and listen to what they say all the way through it.

 In the latest round of Forrester’s “U.S. Banking Customer Experience Index” a key factor among those used to rank the participating institutions is “Offers the banking products/services that I need.”
 This factor shot up from a lower place in past surveys, to become the second most important CX driver among the consumers surveyed.
 It came in just behind “Resolves problems/issues quickly.”

-The above applies to the multichannel bank category in the Forrester customer experience study, where the top three were Navy Federal Credit union, Regions Bank and TD Bank.
-The other broad category that the firm’s study looks at is direct banks, which produced a different list of factors.
+The above applies to the multichannel bank category in the Forrester study on customer experience, where the top three were Navy Federal Credit union, Regions Bank and TD Bank.
+The other broad category that the study looks at is direct banks, which produced a different list of factors.
 (The top three direct banks were USAA, American Express National Bank and Ally Bank.)

 “Some of the digital-only banks do a far better job at drawing the connection between customer need and the product devised to meet it,” says Alyson Clarke, Principal Analyst at Forrester, in an interview with The Financial Brand.
 “They’re not perfect, either, but they’re further along than the multichannel banks.”

 Clarke says the ingredient that is missing from multichannel institutions’ recipe for products and services is “co-creation” — making customers part of the process through all iterations of development.
 Typically these institutions say that this is impossible.
 Clarke says that’s plain wrong.